agedgouda/projector/readme.md

-# Projector — AI-Driven Project Workflows

-Projector is an AI-assisted project management system where **notes evolve into living documents**, and documents can generate tasks.

-The AI acts like an *unpaid intern* — organizing, drafting, and transforming your work without being in charge.
+At each stage:
+- AI generates a draft document
+- Humans review and edit the result
+- Humans decide what becomes actionable work

 ---

-## 🧠 Core Idea

-Start with notes.
-Turn them into documents.
-Convert documents into other documents or tasks.
-Repeat as often as needed.

-Projector is document-first, not task-first.
+## 📄 Documents

+Documents are the primary unit of work in Projector.

+Documents can:
+- start as unstructured notes
+- be transformed into other document types via AI
+- be edited manually at any stage
+- retain their context throughout the pipeline

+Documents evolve as understanding improves.

 ---

-## ✨ What Makes Projector Different

-- Documents are the primary unit of work
+## 🧵 Tasks (Human-Assigned Only)

+Tasks are optional and always created and assigned by a human.

+Each task:
+- is linked to a document
+- has an assignee
+- includes priority, status, and due date

-- AI assists, but never owns decisions
+AI never assigns tasks.

-- Workflows are flexible, not rigid
-- Real-time feedback while AI works
-- Optional self-hosted or cloud AI models
+Tasks exist to execute decisions that humans have reviewed and approved.

 ---

+## 🤖 AI Workflows (Admin Only)

+AI workflows are defined and managed by admin users.

+Workflows consist of:
+- **System Instructions**
+  Define the role, expertise, and constraints of the AI.
+- **User Prompt Logic**
+  Structured transformation rules with parameterized input.
+- **Document Schemas**
+  Enforce predictable, machine-usable output.
+- **Pipelines**
+  Define the order in which documents are transformed.

+End users never interact directly with prompts or pipelines.

+---

+## 🧬 Extensible by Design

+Projector’s workflows are **data-driven**, not hardcoded.

+The following are stored in the database:
+- Project types
+- Document schemas
+- AI instructions
+- Transformation pipelines

+This allows new workflows and domains to be added without changing application code, while maintaining consistent execution and safety.

+---

-## 🧩 Architecture Highlights
+## ⚙️ Architecture Overview

-- **Laravel Octane** — high-performance request handling
+- **Laravel Octane** — high-performance runtime
-- **Laravel Reverb** — real-time updates and streaming feedback
+- **Laravel Reverb** — real-time updates and progress feedback
-- **Laravel Horizon** — background AI jobs and task processing
+- **Laravel Horizon** — background job processing for AI tasks
-- **Vue + Vite** — modern frontend
+- **Vue + Vite** — frontend application
-- **Pluggable AI drivers**
+- **Pluggable AI providers**
-  - Ollama (local/self-hosted)
+  - Ollama (local / self-hosted)
   - Gemini (cloud)
-  - More providers planned

 ---

-## 🧪 Current Focus

-The initial implementation focuses on **software project workflows**, including:

-- Notes → specifications
-- Specifications → task lists
-- Document revisions and transformations
-- Assignable tasks linked to documents

----

 ## 🚀 Getting Started

 ### Requirements

 - PHP 8.1+
 - Composer
-- Node 18+
+- Node.js 18+
-- Redis (for queues & Reverb)
+- Redis
-- Database (MySQL/Postgres)
+- MySQL or PostgreSQL
 - AI provider (Ollama or Gemini)

 ---